SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 "category.id" contains the id of the category (array)

-"entry.score" is a number between 0 and 100, indicating how good match this is (array)
+"entry.score" is a number between 0 and 100, indicating how good a match this is (array)

 "entry.question" contains the question part of the entry (array)